 Do I really need a dedicated homework reminder app or is a calendar enough?

-Yes, if you want active nudges rather than passive dates.
+You need active nudges, not passive dates.
 A calendar shows you when something is due, but a reminder app nags you until you actually do it.

 I used to rely on Google Calendar for everything.
 The problem?
 I would see "Math Pset Due" at 8:00 AM, swipe the notification away, and completely forget about it by 4:00 PM.